BIOPHYSICAL IMAGING

 Research Interests

-Taking advantage of the latest optical microscopy technologies, our group studies the biophysics underlying important biological processes, such as viral infection or the organisation of the plasma membrane.
+Taking advantage of the latest optical microscopy technologies, our group studies the biophysics underlying important biological processes, such as pathogen (virus, bacteria, fungus) infection and the organisation of the plasma membrane.

 We believe that capturing the molecular dynamics of such processes is key to understanding them.
-That is why we develop and apply high temporal and spatial resolution imaging techniques and analysis tools.
+For this we develop and apply many observation tools, including high temporal and spatial resolution imaging techniques and analysis tools such as super-resolution STED microscopy, MINFLUX microscopy.

 Research projects